Coaching for confidence

 When you face a challenging situation, take a moment to think about how you’d like to come out of it.
 What would make you happy if it happened?
 When will you feel satisfied?
 Don’t be too hard on yourself; instead, set realistic goals.
 These goals can be challenging, but don’t expect superhuman results from yourself.

 Is there a situation coming up in the next few weeks that will be challenging in some way?
 What would make you happy?
-What’s your minimum bar?
+What’s your A-bar?

 Tamara Szabó